 The word sustainable gets thrown around a whole lot lately, but what does it actually mean?
 Well, sustainable cocktails seek to be more in harmony with nature by lessening pollution and natural resources and conserving energy too.
 Don’t worry, the cocktails still have that “ooft” factor but they often reuse or upcycle ingredients to inject that green factor.
-The result is that the industry’s changing, Tequila maker Patrón, for example, have launched their Cocktails With A Conscience campaign, championing sustainability alongside some of the world’s most iconic bars.
+The result is that the industry’s changing, and has led Tequila maker Patrón to launch their Cocktails With A Conscience campaign, championing sustainability alongside some of the world’s most iconic bars.
 Patrón have been doing sustainability since before sustainability was even a thing, and given it’s at the heart of everything they do, creating cocktails with a genuine conscience was only a natural next step.

 So, from waving adios to plastic straws, to cocktails relinquishing perishables, here are some of the cocktail bars around the world that are shaking up the sustainability scene and not compromising the planet, or our tastebuds, by doing so:

 Sitting in the city of love is Bisou, a sustainable Parisian paradise that breathes new life into going green.
 At the helm is the idea of custom cocktails, with no menu offered to peruse.
 All of the ingredients are locally sourced using organic ingredients and waste is minimised by dehydrating leftover produce for use as cocktail garnishes.